 A Path Forward

-Based on our assessment, the Victorville City Council authorized formation of a CRIA for Old Town Victorville in August 2021.
-Per law, it established a CRIA Board comprised of three City Council members and two community figures.
+Based on our assessment, the Victorville City Council authorized the formation of a CRIA for Old Town Victorville in August 2021.
+Per state law, it established a CRIA Board comprised of three City Council members and two community figures.